SamBissell/100-days-of-code/log.md

 **Today's Progress** Converted a landing page to react. used react-reveal package **Thoughts:**  feels good to make something concrete in react.
 Next I'm going to really get behind the passing and manipulating data in react, i think a shopping cart would be good.

+### Days 60: 9/2/21

+**Today's Progress** recode weather app for react, learned a lot about forms, havent gotten to the api yet.
+**Thoughts:**  yeah, feels good, just have to hash this out.
+Going to thave to think about how the data from the API call is going to be used in relation to whatever is getting stored in an array.
+Between a weather app, an agency website, a note taking app, and the Farm homepage, I think I'll have a good front end portfolio.
+Then the instant adventure app should express backend once that's done.
+The real job will be marketing myself to jobs properly.